Quick Answer

 Zap 4: New lead to Google Sheets log

 Leads come in from your website form, Facebook, phone calls, and word of mouth.
 Half of them end up on scraps of paper in the van.
 You lose track of who enquired about what.
+If you are still weighing up whether to use WhatsApp and spreadsheets or proper job management software, we compared the real cost of each approach.

 Trigger: Google Forms / Typeform / Website Webhook → New Submission